garysweaver/irie/README.md

 end
 ```

-so that you can do:
+Then, for example, you could call these:

 ```
 https://example.org/foobars?foo_id=123